mcmuroff/LATIN102/quiz1.md

 Part 3: Latin composition
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 1. Centaurs are being killed by Hercules.
-(Use the present tense)
-- Interficiuntur (present passive indicative)
+- Interficiuntur
 2. Centaurs were being killed by Hercules.
-(Use the perfect tense)
-- Interfecti sunt (perfect passive indicative)
+- Interfecti sunt
 3. Centaurs were killed by Hercules.
-(Use the perfect tense)
-- Interfecerunt (perfect active indicative) ❌ Could you do this one in the imperfect?
+- Interfecerunt ❌ Could you do this one in the imperfect?
+- REVISED 1: Interfecti sunt.
 4. When Hercules killed the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.)
-- Interficit (present active indicative) ❌
+- Interficit ❌
+- REVISED 1: Interfecisset.
 5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.
-- Interfecit (perfect active indicative) ❌
+- Interfecit ❌
+- REVISED 1: Vidit
 6. Hercules led Deianira in marriage (i.e., he married her).
-- Ducit (present active indicative) ❌
+- Ducit ❌
+- Adduxit
 7. Hercules repeatedly asked Eurytus for permission to marry Iole.
-- Rogat (present active indicative) ❌
+- Rogat ❌
+- REVISED 1: Rogabat

 Submitting your assignment
 In your github repository, create a file named quiz.md.